Buildbot no longer supports Python 2.7 on the Buildbot master.

 ''.
 The codebase must correspond to a codebase assigned by the

 codebaseGenerator.
-If there is no codebaseGenerator defined in the master then codebase doesn’t need to be set, the default value will then match all changes.
+If there is no codebaseGenerator defined in the master, then codebase doesn’t need to be set; the default value will match all changes.

 Specifies the timeout for worker-side operations, in seconds.
-If your repositories are particularly large, then you may need to increase this value from its default of 1200 (20 minutes).
+If your repositories are particularly large, then you may need to increase this value from the default of 1200 (20 minutes).

 If this option is true (the default), then the step’s logfile will describe the environment variables on the worker.
 In situations where the environment is not relevant and is long, it may be easier to set

 A dictionary of environment strings which will be added to the child command’s environment.
 The usual property interpolations can be used in environment variable names and values - see Properties.